Bringing together a coalition of the country’s biggest businesses to lead the fight against pregnancy and maternity discrimination

 A series of animated GIFs helped spread the word on social, leading to #PowerToTheBump trending on launch day.

-#PowerToTheBump was highly commended at the PRWeek Media Awards in the Public Sector category and won Silver at the IPM Awards in the Not for Profit, Charities and Public Sector category.
+#PowerToTheBump was nominated for a Drum Content Award, highly commended at the PRWeek Media Awards in the Public Sector category and won Silver at the IPM Awards in the Not for Profit, Charities and Public Sector category.